sonic-net/sonic-mgmt/docs/testplan/GCU-Dynamic-ACL-testplan.md

 - Verify that rules created are properly shown when using "show acl rule"

-- Verify ARP and DHCP packets are handled accordingly

 - Verify that packets with IPs matching a destination IP for one of the forwarding rules are forwarded

 - Verify that packets not matching a forwarding IP are dropped

-### Test Case # 10 - Replace the IP Address of a non-existent ACL Rule
+### Test Case # 11 - Replace the IP Address of a non-existent ACL Rule

 #### Test Objective